A. J. Foyt: NASCAR

 Foyt, a veteran who had been racing professionally for eight seasons before trying his hand at NASCAR racing, only needed ten races to get his first victory.
 Richard Petty dominated the 1964 Firecracker 400 until he dropped out with engine problems.
-Foyt swapped the lead with Bobby Isaac for the final 50 laps of the summer event at the Daytona International Speedway.
+Foyt swapped the lead with Bobby Isaac for the final fifty laps of the summer event at the Daytona International Speedway.
 Foyt passed Isaac on the final lap to win the race.

 In January 1965, Foyt qualified and ran in the front of the pack most of the day with Dan Gurney and Parnelli Jones in the Motor Trend 500 at Riverside.
-Parnelli retired with mechanical issues, leaving Gurney and Foyt to contest the lead.
+Jones retired with mechanical issues, leaving Gurney and Foyt to contest the lead.
 Late in the race, dueling with Gurney, Foyt spun.
 His car refired, and he charged through the field in an attempt to regain lost positions.
 After running hard to catch leader Gurney, Foyt's brakes failed entering turn nine at the end of Riverside's mile-long, downhill back straight.
 Foyt turned the car into the infield at more than 100 mph, was launched off an embankment, dropped into a lower area and slammed into a sandy embankment, violently tumbling end-over-end several times.
 The track doctor at Riverside International Raceway pronounced Foyt dead at the scene of the severe crash, but fellow driver Parnelli Jones revived him after seeing movement.
 Foyt suffered severe chest injuries, a broken back, and a fractured ankle.
 Footage of his flipping No. 00 Ford, owned by Holman Moody, is featured in the final scene of the movie Red Line 7000.